 Here are but a few of the famous who have died too young due to heroin overdose:

 The bassist for the groundbreaking punk band The Sex Pistols died of an overdose shortly after being released from prison.

-Kurt Cobain -Technically, the Nirvana front-man committed suicide with a self-inflicted gunshot, but few doubt the influence his heroin addiction had on his state of mind.
-Cobain was clinically depressed, and the heroin would never have allowed him to see things clearly and seek help.
-As a result, he took his own life because he saw it as the only way out.
+TheNirvana frontmanwas a long-time heroin abuser and committed suicide with a self-inflicted gunshot.
+Cobain was clinically depressed, and heroin abuse stopped him from seeing things clearly.
+As a result, he took his own life because he thought it was the only way out.